 Quick note: This feature is available only on the PRO plan.

-Step 1: Pick prioritised items from your backlog and put them in your sprint
+Step 1: Pick prioritized items from your backlog and put them in your sprint

 Step 2: Assemble your team